 Brass stem bands are found on the leading edge of all our canoes as decorative protection from rocks.
-We can also mount brass painter rings through the stem bands to help in lining the canoe up a difficult passage.

 Keels can be added to any of our canoes.
 Normally the keel is made of Ash and is about 7/8″ deep and the width tapering from 7/8″ at its base to about 1/2″ at the leading edge.
 Though most of our canoes track well by virtue of their design, a keel will help a canoe track in side winds.
 At the same time, it will decrease the ease of turning and be a specific hindrance in streams where a keel can catch on rocks.
 A

-keel can always be added later, should it be necessary, though it cannot be removed (since it is screwed through the hull).
+A keel can always be added later, should it be necessary, though it cannot be removed (since it is screwed through the hull).

 Long decks can be fitted to any canoe.
 These are made of a thin slice of the trim wood that is screwed to arched frames which extend from inwale to inwale.
 One frame at the inboard end of the deck is carved to be a comfortable place to lift the canoe from and eliminates the need for a “handle” thwart.

-Our seats are hardwood framed with woven natural cane.
-The standard arrangement is for the bow seats to have a sitting area of 10″ by 18″ and the stern seats a seating area of 10″ by 13″.
-The frames are either White Ash or Black Cherry.
 In the solo canoes, we normally use a standard bow seat.
 The solo seats can be mounted flat or canted, to allow kneeling.
 The solo seats can also be mounted on a wooden track so they are adjustable forward and aft.
 The bow seats can also be made adjustable.
 While adjustability does open up a level of comfort it also introduces complexity and I am more and more of the opinion that it best to keep it simple.
 Rearranging gear or the addition of a water bag can perhaps just as easily affect trim.

-Adjustable solo or bow seats: Add $75 to your canoe order
+Adjustable solo or bow seats: Add $150 to your canoe order

 Choice of Color/Paint

 Boats can be painted nearly any color.
 We use a variety of oil-based paints.
-The standard marine paints found in the Interlux and Pettit lines are very good as are the small custom paints made by Kirby in Massachusettes and Marshall’s Cove in Washington.
+The standard marine paints found in the Interlux and Pettit lines are very good as are the small custom paints made by Kirby in Massachusetts and Marshall’s Cove in Washington.
 Epifanes Paint, a quality marine enamel from Holland, offers an exceptional gloss that some prefer.
 I have some color chips from paints we have used in the past and most of the color choices for these paints can be found online.
 I should add that I have found the marine grade Rustoleum to have a dark green that I feel is a true “canoe green”, but of course everyone has his or her own opinion.
 And that’s good.